garden-io/garden/docs/reference/module-types/exec.md

 ### `${modules.<module-name>.buildPath}`

-The build path of the action/module.
+The build path of the module.

 | Type     |
 | -------- |